-To account for a sustained nuclear motion, we extend the caricature model so that its passive elements are capable to relax mechanical stress.
-The viscoelastic behavior of the cytoskeleton is well documented (Forgacs et al., 1998; Balland et al., 2006) and it is a direct consequence of the cell's ability to depolymerize and remodel cytoskeletal filaments or microtubules.
+relax mechanical stress.
+The viscoelastic behavior of the cytoskeleton is well documented [Forgacs et al., 1998; Balland et al., 2006], and it is a direct consequence of the cell's ability to depolymerize and to remodel cytoskeletal filaments or microtubules.
 We argue that during a several hour time period, which is needed for the nucleus to traverse the cell, the cytoskeleton remodels in such a way that intrinsic stresses are eliminated.
 In other words, the nucleus will not move back to one of its previous positions even if we suddenly turned off the active driving force.
-Thus we model the long-term behavior of the cytoskeleton as a Maxwell fluid, and its flow properties are characterized by viscosity values $\mu$ (Fig. 9c).
+Thus, we model the long-term behavior of the cytoskeleton as a Maxwell fluid, and its flow properties are characterized by viscosity values μ (Fig. 9c).
 We consider substantial cytoskeletal remodeling in front of the nucleus, and between the moving bulk of the cytoskeleton and the environment.
-The latter is needed as at any given moment the cell organelles and the extracellular environment are mechanically coupled through the cytoskeleton, therefore any relative movement of these objects requires a "clutch".
-The relaxation of the shear stress may take place within the cytoskeleton or at the adhesion sites as its molecular components are turned over (Kuusela and Alt, 2009; Fournier et al., 2010).
-In this respect the leading edge is special, where a combination of processes maintains a stable anchor region even as individual adhesion sites may turn over.
+The latter is needed as at any given moment the cell organelles and the extracellular environment are mechanically coupled through the cytoskeleton, therefore any relative movement of these objects requires a "clutch."
+The relaxation of the shear stress may take place within the cytoskeleton or at the adhesion sites as its molecular components are turned over [Kuusela and Alt, 2009; Fournier et al., 2010].
+In this respect, the leading edge is special, where a combination of processes maintains a stable anchor region even as individual adhesion sites may turn over.

-The forces in a steady state configuration can be calculated by requiring mechanical equilibrium for each element, and the co-movement (same velocity v) of the moving elements.
-In this simple model the traction forces under the "cell body" are $v\mu_1$ , while at the leading edge it is $3v\mu_1$ .
-From the force balance at the leading edge we can obtain thus the bulk speed of the cytoskeleton is determined by both the magnitude of the contractile force and a viscosity-like quantities which describe the ability of the cytoskeleton to remodel and dissipate mechanical stresses.
+The forces in a steady state configuration can be calculated by requiring mechanical equilibrium for each element, and the comovement (same velocity v) of the moving elements.
+In this simple model, the traction forces under the "cell body" are $v\mu_I$, whereas at the leading edge it is $3v\mu_I$.
+From the force balance at the leading edge, we can obtain thus the bulk speed of the cytoskeleton is determined by both the magnitude of the contractile force and a viscosity-like quantities which describe the ability of the cytoskeleton to remodel and dissipate mechanical stresses.

-$$v(3\mu_1 + \mu_2) = Factive \quad , \tag{1}$$
+$$\nu(3\mu_1 + \mu_2) = F{active},\tag{1}$$

-Comparison with empirical results
+Comparison with Empirical Results

 This simple mechanical model can help us interpret the somewhat puzzling observation that nuclear motion speeds up after disabling a force generation mechanism.
 Our results suggest that there are at least two parallel mechanisms able to drive the nucleus.
 As nuclei can move in the presence of blebbistatin, one mechanism does not utilize myosin II.
 Although myosin II is dispensable to nuclear motion, the reversed centrosome position indicates that a different mechanical state moves the nucleus when myosin II is inactive.
-Based on the above model (Fig 9c) it is also reasonable to assume that acto-myosin contraction, when present in C6 cells, also contributes to move the cytoskeleton and organelles anchored to it (Fig. 9d).
-Thus, we assume that active forces are generated by two parallel mechanisms as where [myo] denotes the average active myosin II concentration, and F1 denotes the myosinindependent force.
-While the absence of traction forces lead to a disassembly of adhesion sites and stress cables, an increasing amount of active myosin II is likely to increase the cytoskeletal viscosity (Martens and Radmacher, 2008):
+Based on the above model (Fig. 9c), it is also reasonable to assume that actomyosin contraction, when present in C6 cells, also contributes to move the cytoskeleton and organelles anchored to it (Fig. 9d).
+Thus, we assume that active forces are generated by two parallel mechanisms as where [myo] denotes the average active myosin II concentration, and F_1 denotes the myosin-independent force.
+Although the absence of traction forces lead to a disassembly of adhesion sites and stress cables, an increasing amount of active myosin II is likely to increase the cytoskeletal viscosity [Martens and Radmacher, 2008]: